i-MSCP/imscp/README.md

     All rights reserved
 ```

-The design material and the "i-MSCP" trademark stay the property of their
+The design material and the "i-MSCP" trademark is the property of their
 authors.
 Reuse of them without prior consent of their respective authors is
 strictly prohibited.